yichunzhao/containerized-app/README.md

 While the details of error handling will vary by application, these general principles apply to nearly all REST APIs and should be adhered to when possible.

+**Testcontainers**

+While TestContainers is tightly couples with the Junit4 rule API, this moudle provides an API that is based on the JUnit Jupiter extension model.